Donations to the institution are not third party payments. They do not count as ISM.

 billing accounts for the individual residents.

-The CR determines that the funds provided by Mr. Stone's relatives are donations as
+The CS determines that the funds provided by Mr. Stone's relatives are donations as

 defined in SI 00835.710B.3.
 Therefore, such payments are not countable as ISM.

-Since neither Mr. Stone nor any third party pays for his food and shelter, the CR
+Since neither Mr. Stone nor any third party pays for his food and shelter, the CS

 must determine whether to count the food and shelter provided by the institution as